-Have you ever been to a gym?
+Have you been to a gym?

 I have.
-And this is what I have learnt from my experience there, apart from the daily exercise and workout.
+And this is what I learnt from my experience there, apart from the daily exercise and workout.

 So as I paced with my sets, the first set always began easy, I enjoyed it, and did it with vim and will.
 As it neared the end, I started losing my breath.
-The next set would get a little harder.
+After the first, the next set would get a little harder.
 And as the second set neared its end, the mind would build up a hypothesis.
 ‘Since you are almost up with the two sets, you can probably cut down the counting in your last set.
 This way you will save yourself from the pain that might be.
 So, needn’t take the risk.’